 - Increase high-impact research outputs in sustainability research;

 - Catalyse collaborations that enhance strategic national and international research programs; and

 - Implement manpower training programs to support future national needs in marine science.

 The Facility Governing Board of SJINML, appointed by NRF, guides the strategic development and business plan of the Facility and directs changes where necessary to ensure the Facility achieves its strategic goals.
 The Board has oversight of financial governance and access policies of the Facility.
 It will review and approve the equitable access and charging policies to foster external usage and collaboration.

 The Facility Director is responsible for day-to-day management of SJINML.
-The Facility Director is supported by program personnel overseeing: Administration, Facilities Management, Laboratory Management and Research.
+The Facility Director is supported by programme personnel overseeing: Administration, Facilities Management, Laboratory Management and Research.
 Research Personnel form the user base and main body of the Facility that sustains the scientific mission and research continuity at SJINML.